DemocracyEarth/wallet/DONORS.md

 # Donors List

-Democracy Earth Foundation is a 501 (c) 3 not for profit corporation sustained by grants & donations from these listed entities:
+Democracy Earth Foundation is a 501 (c) 3 not for profit corporation based in San Francisco, California sustained by grants, donations and contributions from these entities.

 ## Institutional